Image

 TBM-700C1 & TBM-700C2

 When the TBM-700B is modified with a rear unpressurised cargo compartment, reinforced structure, new air conditioning system and other changes, you get a TBM-700C1.
-The C2 variant is the same, except that it has a higher certified max take-off weight.
+So far, we haven't identified any external differences compared to the B model.

 TBM-850 (TBM-700N)

 This version, based on the C2 subtype, has a different engine uprated to 850 hp, hence the marketing name TBM-850.
 However, because of the commonality with the earlier versions and to save certification costs, it is certificated as TBM-700N.
-Theer are no external differences compared to the TBM-700B, C1 and C2 though.
+There are no external differences compared to the TBM-700B, C1 and C2 though.

 TBM-900, TBM-910, TBM-930, TBM-940 & TBM-960 (TBM-700N)